1. Production plan¶

 symfony account:ips --ingress.

-The following steps are not required but good practices when going live with a SymfonyCloud project.
+The following steps are not strictly required but good practices when going live with a SymfonyCloud project.
+We highly recommend you to read this section now so that you are aware of them (even if you decide to apply them later on).

 With SymfonyCloud, you get a set of resources according to the project monthly